perryyo/deploydjango.com/source/heroku/setup.rst

 Creating Your First Heroku Application
 **************************************

-Now that we've gotten all of the basics covered--let's create our first actual Heroku application!
+Now that we've gotten all the basics covered--let's create our first actual Heroku application!

 .. code-block:: console